rad-mit/rad-mit.github.io-old/arch_issues.md

 ## Conclusion
-Arch is equal parts frustrating and rewarding—but that’s also what makes it worth using.
+Arch is already equal parts frustrating and rewarding for me, but that’s also what makes it worth using.
 And this is just the beginning.
 Stay tuned for part 2, when I finally get around to ricing and turning this barebones install into a usable daily driver.